Ensoniq EPS-16 Plus: ME-16 Plus

 This accessory increases the non-volatile RAM of the Ensoniq EPS-16 Plus to 2MB.
 It was available as a cartridge, for the keyboard version, and as a board, for the rack version.
 This would double the sample time, and the sequencer memory could now load around 320000 notes.

 SP-1/SP-2

 This expansion board adds a SCSI interface to the EPS-16 Plus.
-This allows you to connect your Ensoniq to an external CD-Rom drive and use the Ensoniq CDR collection or other CD-Roms, to an external Hard Drive, or into an Apple Machintosh.
+This allows you to connect your Ensoniq to an external CD-Rom drive and use the Ensoniq CDR collection or other CD-Roms, to an external Hard Drive, or into an Apple Macintosh.
 For the keyboard version, the user needs to have the ME-16 Plus expansion installed, because it has the cutouts for the SCSI bus.
 It came with a standard IDE 34 pin cable, and a DB25 female connector to IDE 26 pin cable.

 FB-1/FB-2 (Flashbank)

 This expansion board adds internal flash storage into the Ensoniq EPS-16 Plus.
 It would add 512KB with the FB-1, and 1MB for the FB-2.
 This was extremely versatile, because every file it would load in the Ensoniq EPS-16 Plus, in addition to being super fast loading them, it would also not use any of the non-volatile RAM present in the Ensoniq EPS-16 Plus.
 Also, all the files the user would save in the Flashbank would stay there even when the Ensoniq was turned off.
 It came with a standard IDE 50 pin connector cable.